 Stochastic dominance tests and poverty comparisons can fail to capture FI because they are anonymous with respect to initial income-i.e., measures of post-fisc poverty do not take into account an individual's pre-fisc position.
-As long as the FI of each impoverished individual i is compensated by the gain of a pre-fisc poorer individual j such that $y_j^0 \leq y_i^1 < y_i^0 \leq y_j^1$ if $y_i^0 < z$, or $y_j^0 \leq y_i^1 < z \leq y_j^1$ if $y_i^0 \geq z$, poverty will be lower or unchanged after taxes and transfers.
-Nevertheless, even the tools used to assess whether fiscal policy hurts the poor that do take into account individuals' pre-fisc positions-such as measures of horizontal inequity and tests of the net fiscal system's progressivity-can fail to capture FI.
+As long as the FI of each impoverished individual i is compensated by the gain of a pre-fisc poorer individual j such that $y_j^0 \le y_i^1 < y_i^0 \le y_j^1$ if $y_i^0 < z$,

-5Our definition for among the poor is general enough to include the following cases: (i) both individuals are pre-fisc poor and remain poor; (ii) both are pre-fisc poor and one escapes poverty; (iii) both are pre-fisc poor and escapes poverty while the other is pre-fisc non-poor and falls into poverty; (v) both are pre-fisc non-poor and fall into poverty.
+5Our definition for among the poor is general enough to include the following cases: (i) both individuals are pre-fisc poor and remain poor; (ii) both are pre-fisc poor and one escapes poverty; (iii) both are pre-fisc poor and escape poverty; (iv) one is pre-fisc poor and escapes poverty while the other is pre-fisc non-poor and falls into poverty; (v) both are pre-fisc non-poor and fall into poverty.